adam-webee/gCMS/README.md

 ```

 ### Step 3c: Main page
 You might need also a start page.
-Do it in exact same way like category page but change extension to *.mainpage.md*, e.g. *blog.mainpage.md*.
+Do it in the same way as the category page but change the extension to *.mainpage.md*, e.g. *blog.mainpage.md*.
-For the purpose of this guide we will create main page named blog.mainpage.md;
+For this guide we will create main page named blog.mainpage.md;
 ```bash
 vim content/blog.mainpage.md
 ```